Javi Marroquin’s Ex-Girlfriend Madison Channing Walls Gives Up Custody, Were Drugs To Blame?

 Three months later, Walls, who dated Teen Mom 2’s Marroquin last year, agreed with their request.

-“I want my parents to have custody of my daughter,” she wrote.
+In Walls’ response to the petition, filed on July 13, 2018, she wrote, “I want my parents to have custody of my daughter.”

 Although Walls and her parents are on the same page, Raines feels differently about Harper and doesn’t feel it is in her best interest to be in the sole custody of her grandparents.
-He also said in his response documents that the only reason he was in agreement with Harper living at their home full-time was because he believed her mother, Walls, was there with the child and would continue to reside at the home.
+He also said in his response documents that the only reason he agreed with was Harper living at their home full-time because he believed her mother, Walls, was there with the child and would continue to reside at the home.

 Tony Raines also shares a younger daughter, Isla, with his current girlfriend, Alyssa Giacone.